Skip to main content

 The groundwater standards for tetrahydrofuran were adopted in Cycle 2 (1988).

-Tetrahydrofuran is a solvent used for making rubber, resins, plastics, dyes, lacquers, spandex, adhesives, and food storage and packaging materials.
-Animal studies have shown that long-term exposure to high levels of tetrahydrofuran can damage the kidneys and affect development.
+Tetrahydrofuran is used to make many industrial and consumer products.
+Studies have shown that exposure to high levels of tetrahydrofuran can damage the kidneys and affect development.

 Thallium